 3. Avoiding Extreme Weather

-One of the best ways to protect your dog’s paw pads is to avoid extreme weather, both in the summer and the winter.
+One of the easiest ways to protect your dog’s paw pads is to avoid extreme weather, both in the summer and the winter.
 The heat from the sidewalks and pavement, even if it is tolerable for your dog, can still be uncomfortable.
 In the winter, the salt melting with the snow and ice can burn your dog’s paws, so you may need to invest in some paw pad wax.
+Extreme cold can also cause frostbite injuries on your dog’s paws.

 Note: It is very important to test all surfaces in hot temperatures before walking your dog.
 Place your hand on the ground for 5 to 10 seconds.
 If it’s comfortable, your dog can safely walk.
 If it’s just barely tolerable or burning your hands, stay indoors!